-Slow cooker stuffing/dressing is an easy and delicious addition to your dinner table.
-Easy enough to make any day of the week but delicious enough for a holiday!Jump to Recipe
+This slow cooker stuffing (dressing) recipe is a simple and delicious addition to your dinner table.
+Easy enough to make any day of the week while still being special enough for a holiday!

 I love watching true chefs work their craft.
 I can (and have!) spend hours watching TV food artists julienne, braise, scald and flambe their culinary masterpieces.

 I am sure that their magnificent dishes should motivate me to up my cooking game.
 Still, all I can usually manage is to walk over to my slow cooker to peer through the glass lid.